 The Medical Sciences programme is designed for individuals with an interest in the functions of the Human body in health and disease and who wish to go on to study medicine after their BSc degree.
-The course is mapped to the pre-clinical content of our international partner medical schools with whom we have an established progression route into the third year of their MD programme upon graduation from the University of Westminster.
+The course is mapped to the pre-clinical content of an international partner medical school(s) with whom we have an established progression route.
 For those students who do not wish to progress onto medicine, the course can also lead to a number of different careers and further study options in the life sciences including scientific research, clinical trials, scientific and medical writing, teaching and many others.